Neablis/higharc/README.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-Get a auth token if user/password is correct
+Get a valid auth token if user/password is correct

 </td>
 </tr>